CGA-TOOP/PlatformIOSetup/README.md

    sudo apt-get install python3-venv
 ```
 4. Launch VSCode and install the PlatformIO IDE extension.
 5. Now you can launch the platoform IO extension.
-If pompted, reload VSCode once Platform IO has completed the install.
+If prompted, reload VSCode once Platform IO has completed the install.
 6. A few more steps before we start programing our robot.
 Open a terminal and run the following command.
 This allows you to commute to the robot once connected.
 ```
 sudo usermod -a -G dialout $USER